Azure/azure-powershell/src/ApiManagement/ApiManagement/help/Az.ApiManagement.md

 Creates a new diagnostics at the Global scope or Api Scope.

 ### [New-AzApiManagementGateway](New-AzApiManagementGateway.md)
-Creates a Gateway.
+Creates new Gateway entity.

 ### [New-AzApiManagementGatewayHostnameConfiguration](New-AzApiManagementGatewayHostnameConfiguration.md)
-Creates a hostname configuration for the Gateway.
+Creates a hostname configuratin for the existing Gateway.

 ### [New-AzApiManagementGroup](New-AzApiManagementGroup.md)
 Creates an API management group.